 Let me clarify that

 The only accurate way to compare prices is to calculate the rubber volume.
-That removes the thickness from the equation (and the different thicknesses are causing the confusion).
+That removes the thickness from the equation (and the different thicknesses are causing confusion).

 So, we did that here.